iyassou/acid-rain/README.md

 # [...]
 ```

-`const` is similar to the `#define` pre-processor in C, which carries out literal replacement of a value wherever the variable is mentioned, saving memory.
+`const` is similar to the `#define` pre-processor directive in C, which carries out literal replacement of a value wherever the variable is mentioned, saving memory.
 The double underscores at the beginning of a variable name prevent the variable from being loaded into the global dictionary: we choose to do so because we don't need/want the variable to be accessible at runtime.

 Both of these are functionally-speaking unnecessary, but good practise when dealing with microcontrollers as they don't have the same memory abundance as everyday computers.